 - (a) All identification procedures must be applied by a competent operator. - (b) Pain relief must be used with any hot or freeze branding.

-Example indicators for Minimum Standard No. 14 - Animal Identification
+Example Indicators for Minimum Standard No.14 - Animal Identification a) Manufacturers' instructions for applying microchips and tags should be followed.

 - No ear injuries or infections are apparent - Use of pain relief is documented